 The Los Angeles County Art Museum is an excellent place to spend a morning, and the Griffith Observatory offers amazing views of the city.
 Of course, you’ll need to snap a photo of the Hollywood sign and check out the Hollywood Walk of Fame.

 If you’re willing to wander a bit outside of the city, we also highly recommend the Santa Monica Pier.

 Check out our post for more things to do in Los Angeles and around the city.

 Another fantastic city for a day trip option, La Jolla is full of fun things to check out.
 Best of all, La Jolla is a mere 25–30 minutes from San Diego.

-We love La Jolla Shores Beach and Scripps Pier, and the La Jolla Underwater Park is an awesome place to do some snorkeling.
+We love La Jolla Shores Beach, La Jolla Cove, and Scripps Pier, and the La Jolla Underwater Park is an awesome place to do some snorkeling.
 Torrey Pines Golf Course is the perfect attraction for golfers, and kids love the Birch Aquarium at Scripps.
 Sunny Jim Sea Cave is pretty awesome, and is the only sea cave in California that is accessible by land.

 Lastly, we highly recommend visiting the harbor seals in the Children’s Pool.

 About an hour and 40 minutes from San Diego, Anaheim is yet another wonderful California city to visit.
 One could easily spend a whole day here, or even take multiple day trips to see the sights.

 As you might know already, Anaheim is home to the original Disneyland.
 However, this is far from the only thing to see in the area.
 We also recommend visiting the Anaheim Packing District to try some local food vendors, or head to Angel Stadium for a baseball game.